smu095/mac-setup/README.md

 # Setting up a new Mac

+**NOTE**: This README has not been updated to reflect the current setup.
+What follows is a description of the contents in the `deprecated` folder.

 This repository contains personal dotfiles and scripts for setting up a new Mac, inspired by [Nina Zakharenko](https://github.com/nnja/new-computer).
 Aliases and macOS configuration heavily inspired by [Mathias's dotfiles](https://github.com/mathiasbynens/dotfiles).

 ## Useful resources: